 Foreign Languages & International Studies

 The mission of the Department of Foreign Languages and International Studies is to prepare students for life and work in the modern world where communication with people of other cultures and languages is becoming increasingly important.
 As a Christian university affiliated with the Churches of Christ, Harding University places a special emphasis on language training in preparation for missions and world-wide evangelism.
-Harding also prepares French and Spanish majors for careers in teaching languages in public and private schools.
+Harding also prepares French and Spanish majors for careers working with people of other languages and cultures or for teaching languages in public and private schools.

 Every one of our faculty members has been involved in overseas mission work in some capacity.
 God is currently using us to reach people all over the world through summer campaigns in French-speaking Europe and in South America, as well as through the faculty and students who edit, translate or teach for various ministries.
 We also encourage students to participate in outreach here in the Searcy area, where opportunities abound for interaction with native speakers of other languages.

-All our majors benefit from the same language training offered by our nationally recognized teacher licensure programs, which are among only 114 other schools in the nation to be awarded such status from the American Council on the Teaching of Foreign Languages (ACTFL) and CAEP, the Council for the Accreditation of Educator Preparation.
+All our majors benefit from the same language training offered by our nationally recognized teacher licensure programs, which have been awarded this status by the American Council on the Teaching of Foreign Languages (ACTFL) and CAEP, the Council for the Accreditation of Educator Preparation.
 This recognition places us in the top 5% of foreign language departments of colleges and universities across the United States.